 Tables/charts and figures MUST be manipulable Word or Excel documents; photos should be high-resolution (in JPEG, TIFF, or EPS formats) and suitable for black-and-white reproduction.

 You can find these and other important guidelines in the full Guidelines for Editors and Authors.
-Should you have any questions or need any clarification about the guidelines, please contact The ANNALS’ managing editor.
+Should you have any questions or need any clarification about the guidelines, please contact The ANNALS’ editor.